 Computing

 At Alexander McLeod Primary school we believe that Computing should be used to support and enhance our learning across the curriculum, with outcomes linked to our topics.
-We try to use computers, iPads and other software as much as possible to help our children learn key skills and to enrich their curriculum, especially in Topic and English lessons.
+We use Chromebooks to support all of our learning.

-Computing also ensures that pupils become digitally literate so that they are able to use, and express themselves and develop their ideas through, information and communication technology to prepare them as active citizens in a digital world.
+Computing also ensures that pupils become digitally literate so that they are able to navigate an online world safely.
+They will be able to express themselves and develop their ideas in a secure way.
+We will be constantly evolving this curriculum to keep up with a rapidly changing world.

 Meet the Lead